Northamptonshire Yeomanry: First World War

 In accordance with the Territorial and Reserve Forces Act 1907 (7 Edw.
 7, c.9) which brought the Territorial Force into being, the TF was intended to be a home defence force for service during wartime and members could not be compelled to serve outside the country.
 However, on the outbreak of war on 4 August 1914, many members volunteered for Imperial Service.
 Therefore, TF units were split in August and September 1914 into 1st Line (liable for overseas service) and 2nd Line (home service for those unable or unwilling to serve overseas) units.
 Later, a 3rd Line was formed to act as a reserve, providing trained replacements for the 1st and 2nd Line regiments.

 1/1st Northamptonshire Yeomanry

+Patrol of the Northamptonshire Yeomanry crossing a stream in Italy, 1918.

 On mobilisation in August 1914, the 1st Line regiment was attached to the Eastern Mounted Brigade, which was part of the 1st Mounted Division.

 In November 1914, the regiment moved to France with the 8th Division.
 It remained with the 8th Division until April 1915, when it was split up: